End-to-End Mutual Coupling Aware Communication Model for Reconfigurable Intelligent Surfaces: An Electromagnetic-Compliant Approach Based on Mutual Impedances: System Model

 where ${G}\left( {z,{z^{\prime}}} \right) = {{\exp \left( { - j{k_0}{R}\left( {z,{z^{\prime}}} \right)} \right)} \mathord{\left/ {\vphantom {{\exp \left( { - j{k_0}r\left( {z,{z^{\prime}}} \right)} \right)} {{R}\left( {z,{z^{\prime}}} \right)}}} \right. \kern-\nulldelimiterspace} {{R}\left( {z,{z^{\prime}}} \right)}}$ is the Green function, ${R}\left( {z,{z^{\prime}}} \right) = \sqrt {{{\left( {z - {z^{\prime}}} \right)}^2} + {a^2}}$, ${c_P} = - j4\pi \omega {\varepsilon _0}$, and the constraint that ${I_z}\left( {{z^{\prime}}} \right)$ vanishes at the two ends of the antenna, i.e., ${I_z}\left( {{-l/2}} \right) = {I_z}\left( {{l/2}} \right) = 0$ needs to be imposed.

 The exact solution of \eqref{Eq_1} usually requires numerical methods, e.g., the method of moments \cite{Balanis}.
-For the considered system model, however, an approximate closed-form solution is available under the thin wire regime for minimum scattering radiating elements, since the current density is not influenced by the proximity of other elements (even if they are terminated in an open circuit).
-In particular, ${I_z}\left( {{z^{\prime}}} \right)$ in \eqref{Eq_1} can be approximated with the sinusoidal function:
+Under the considered assumptions of minimum scattering radiating elements and thin wire regime, however, the current ${I_z}\left( {{z^{\prime}}} \right)$ in \eqref{Eq_1} can be approximated with the following sinusoidal function \cite{Gradoni}, \cite{Balanis}: